ikaru5/heimdall-contract/README.md

 - DOCUMENTED: The documentation is written in a way that you can understand it without any prior knowledge.
 - FLEXIBLE: You can use Heimdall Contracts in any JS project.
 It is not tied to any framework or state management system.
 - LIGHTWEIGHT: Heimdall Contracts is lightweight.
 It has no dependencies and is only 3.1kb minified and gzipped.
-- TRANSLATABLE: You can use your own translation library or use the included i18next integration for error messages.
+- TRANSLATABLE: You can use your own translation library like i18next for error messages.

 ## Example